bienvenuushindi/Vet-clinic-database/README.md

 # Vet clinic database

-> In this project I build a database for a vet clinic using PostgreSQL.
+> In this project I have built a database for a vet clinic using PostgreSQL.

 ## Getting Started